niamhbelton/Siamese_Network_Bad_Data/README.md

 | 1230 | 2 | Data Acquired from Axial Plane |

-## 3. Dataloader for Clean Data only.
+## 3. Description of a basic Data Loader that loads clean data only.
-This directory contains a Data Loader for the MRNet dataset in Pytorch that loads only clean data.
+The directory Clean_Dataloader is a basic data loader written in Pytorch that loads the clean data only.
+The init function removes the bad data from the dataset.

 ## 4. Models
 ### (A) Implementation of the Siamese Network for Identifying Bad Data